-WGL Midstream specializes in the investment, management, development and optimization of natural gas storage and transportation midstream infrastructure projects.
+WGL Midstream specializes in the investment, management, development and optimization of natural gas storage and transportation assets.
 WGL Midstream provides natural gas related solutions to its customers and counterparties including producers, utilities, local distribution companies, power generators, wholesale energy suppliers, LNG exporters, pipelines and storage facilities.
 Moreover, WGL Midstream contracts for storage and pipeline capacity in its trading activities through both long term contracts and short term transportation releases.
 WGL Midstream also contracts for physical natural gas sales and purchases on both a long term and short term basis.

-As at WGL's fiscal year end of September 30, 2016, WGL Midstream had pipeline investments totalling US\$237.3 million.
+As at WGL's fiscal year end of September 30, 2017, WGL Midstream had infrastructure investments totalling US\$384.6 million and as at December 31, 2017, the investments totalled US\$489.4 million.
 Midstream investments have typically been in regulated gas pipelines that are expected to have a majority of the capacity covered under long-term contracts.
-In the fiscal year ended September 30, 2016, WGL Midstream invested US\$158.1 million in pipelines.
+In the fiscal year ended September 30, 2017, WGL Midstream invested US\$140.8 million in pipelines.